 What happens during Jago ceremony?

-Here is the fun part.
-Jago ceremony is not just part of Sikh tradition in India, it is also practiced in Pakistan.
-Its a loud ceremony filled with joy, dancing, fireworks and food.
+The Jago or Jaago ceremony is not just part of the Sikh tradition in India but also part of the Wedding tradition in Pakistan.
+The ceremony is loud and filled with joy, dancing, fireworks and food.

 The idea is to celebrate the wedding of two people and make merry by dancing and partying.